One row per course: Course, Grade/%/points, Credits, optional regular/honors/AP/IB/dual/exclude.

 GPAunweighted = (bi×ci)ci GPAweighted = ((bi+wi)×ci)ci Weighted premium = GPAweighted-GPAunweighted Extra quality needed = max(0,(GPAtarget-GPAweighted)×ci)

-In these formulas, bi is the base grade-point value, wi is the eligible rigor bump, and ci is the course credit value.
-Only included courses appear in the sums.
+In these formulas, bi is the base grade-point value, wi is the eligible rigor bump, and ci is the credit value for course i.
+Only included rows appear in the sums.

-Percentages Grades that end in % or numeric grades above the direct point scale can convert through U.S. plus/minus bands or whole-letter tens.
+Percentage grades Percentages can use U.S. plus/minus bands or whole-letter tens.
 When percentage conversion is disabled, percentage rows become errors until entered as letters or direct points.

-Direct points Numeric grades at or below the direct point ceiling are used as grade points, clamped to the configured A+ limit.
-Use direct points only when the transcript already reports course points rather than percentages.
+Direct points Numeric grades at or below the direct point ceiling are used as entered and clamped to the configured maximum.
+Use direct points only when the transcript already reports points rather than percentages.

-Pass-like marks P, PASS, CR, S, and SAT are excluded by default, or can be mapped to C-equivalent or A-equivalent points.
-Official systems often handle pass marks differently, so this setting should match the target policy.
+Pass-like grades P, PASS, CR, S, and SAT are excluded by default or can be mapped to C-equivalent or A-equivalent points.
+Pass treatment varies widely.
+Match the target policy before counting these rows.

-Excluded marks Withdrawn, audit, incomplete, in-progress, transfer, no-report, placeholder, explicit exclude, and zero-credit rows stay outside the GPA.
-Excluded rows still deserve review because they change the denominator and may carry graduation credit.
+Excluded rows Withdrawn, audit, incomplete, in-progress, transfer, no-report, placeholder, explicit exclude, and zero-credit rows stay outside GPA.
+Excluded rows may still matter for graduation credit or eligibility even when they do not affect GPA.

 Weight floor Rigor bumps may apply to any included grade, only C-or-better grades, or only B-or-better grades.
-A low grade in an advanced course can count in GPA while receiving no extra weight under stricter policies.
+An advanced course can count in GPA while receiving no extra weight under stricter policies.

 Worked Substitution: